Helping those that live with eczema, asthma and multiple food allergies

 I thank their authors, A.J. and Andrea from the bottom of my heart.
 Where would we be without them.

 Here is the link to one of them: www.solveeczema.org , the other has since been taken offline.

 Before you begin

-If you have a baby or child suffering from eczema or asthma then I would highly recommend reading them especially the ‘solve eczema’ one as this has the most relevant information.
-Understanding this website is the prologue to our experience, and to reading this site, as I could not relay all the information in them here myself.
+If you have a baby or child suffering from eczema or asthma then I would highly recommend reading the 'solve eczema' website mentioned above as this has a lot of relevant information.
+Understanding this website is the prologue to our experience, and to reading this site, as I could not relay all the information in it here myself.
 It would be too long, and also it is A.J. that did all the research and has all the knowledge.
-I simply learned what I needed from her site, and followed it up with our own experience to make our Mr. T’s life better.
+I simply learned what I needed from her site, and followed it up with our own experience to make our sons life better.

 So please, before you start any actions, read ‘solve eczema’ at least.
 It will change yours and your babies life for the better.

-Now, six years on, we have a healthy, happy boy, who when you look at him looks just like an average little cheeky boy.
-Granted, there is still the lifestyle change we went through to make it happen that we have to upkeep, but I can proudly say that we, Tom and I, along with help of brilliant friends, family, and therapists have made our Mr. T the way he is today.
+Now, seven years on, we have a healthy, happy boy, who when you look at him looks just like an average little cheeky boy.
+Granted, there is still the lifestyle change we went through to make it happen that we have to upkeep, but I can proudly say that we, Tom and I, along with help of brilliant friends, family, and therapists have made our Torin the way he is today.